Save 15% on All Hosting Services

 In this example:

-• A cleanup script runs every Sunday at 2:30 AM.
+• The cleanup script runs every Sunday at 2:30 AM.

 2. List Cron Jobs for Another User

-or root privileges, you can view cron jobs for another user using the
+If you have sudo or root privileges, you can inspect the cron jobs belonging to any other user on the system using the -u flag:

 sudo crontab -l -u username